Catalysis in Action via Elementary Thermal Operations: Background

 \subsection{Neighbouring swaps}

-To find the extremal points of $ \clSeto(\pstate) $, the \emph{neighbouring swap} is most heavily employed -- this is a $\beta$-swap of the form $\beta^{(\pi_j,\pi_{j+1})}$ and applied to a state $\pstate$ with $\border(\pstate)_k = \pi_k$, i.e., it swaps two consecutive levels in the $\beta$-order of the input state.
-Neighbouring swaps are important because they typically minimize dissipation/change in athermality (as captured by thermo-majorization, see Lemma~\ref{lemma:neighbouring_TOext} below). \begin{lemma}~ For any state $ \pstate $, the state obtained from a neighbouring $\beta$-swap $\qstate^{(j)} = \beta^{(\pi_j, \pi_{j+1})}\pstate$ is tightly thermo-majorized by $\pstate$.
-Furthermore, states obtained by a single but non-neighbouring $ \beta $-swap are never tightly-majorized by $\pstate$ unless two swapped levels have the same energy. \end{lemma}
+To find the extreme points of $ \clSeto(\pstate) $, \emph{neighbouring swaps} are employed -- these are $\beta$-swaps of the form $\beta^{(\pi_j,\pi_{j+1})}$ and applied to a state $\pstate$ with $\border(\pstate)_k = \pi_k$, i.e. they swap two consecutive levels in the $\beta$-order of the input state.
+Neighbouring swaps are important because they typically minimise dissipation/change in athermality (as captured by thermomajorisation, see Lemma~\ref{lemma:neighbouring_TOext}). \begin{lemma}~ For any state $ \pstate $, the state obtained from a neighbouring $\beta$-swap $\qstate^{(j)} = \beta^{(\pi_j, \pi_{j+1})}\pstate$ is tightly thermomajorised by $\pstate$.
+Furthermore, states obtained by a single but non-neighbouring $ \beta $-swap are never tightly-majorised by $\pstate$ unless two swapped levels have the same energy. \end{lemma}

-Lemma \ref{lemma:neighbouring_TOext} is proven in Appendix~\ref{app:proof_lem3}, and furthermore, one can see examples of the lemma visualized in Figs. \ref{fig:thermo_curves}(b), (d) and (f).
-From Theorem~\ref{thm:TO_cone}, it follows that the neighbouring swapped states $\qstate^{(j)}$ are identified as extremal points of $\clSto(\pstate)$, and therefore thermo-majorize all states $\rstate\in\clSto(\pstate)$ such that $\border(\qstate) = \border(\rstate)$.
+Lemma \ref{lemma:neighbouring_TOext} is proven in \ref{app:proof_lem3}, and furthermore, one can see examples of the lemma visualised in Fig. \ref{fig:thermo_curves} (b), (d) and (f).
+From Thm.~\ref{thm:TO_cone}, it follows that the neighbouring swapped states $\qstate^{(j)}$ are identified as extreme points of $\clSto(\pstate)$, and therefore thermomajorise all states $\rstate\in\clSto(\pstate)$ such that $\border(\qstate) = \border(\rstate)$.
 This leads to the following corollary: